 The History of Video Doorbells is quite interesting.
 It all started as technology made its way swiftly into our lives.
 The way we look at the world today has changed significantly.
-Credit it to the telecommunication experts or those involved in the evolution of home automation technology, the perception, demands and mechanics of anything related to home security systems have undergone a major transformation.
+Credit it to the telecommunication experts or those involved in the evolution of home automation technology, the perception, demands, and mechanics of anything related to home security systems have undergone a major transformation.
 There was a time with the residential security market only knew deadbolt locks and control panels.
 And then there was a revolution.
 This was the time when coveted high-tech gadgets became the top-grossing items in the market.
-Today, the review of the best video doorbells will tell you how much has changed.
+Today, in the review of the best video doorbell will tell you how much has changed.

 The concept of video surveillance can be dated back to the 1940s.
 But its roots date back to the 1870s.
 History has it that it was after George Orwell helped open the world’s eyes to video security systems through his book.
 Initially, many found it was awkward to be monitored by a camera, but then we all know what happened.
 The world fell in love with the idea of being able to see the visitor without even having to open the door.
 These were some very interesting times as it wasn’t until the late 1970s that people started using video cameras as a home security measure.

 Taking a sneak peek into the Video Doorbells, one finds that it dates back to the 1800s.
 The inception of the idea happened sometime around 1877 when Edwin Holmes was already making news for commercializing the first network of alarm systems.
 In those days, there was one central monitoring station for these.
 This was the starting of the Bell Phone Company as it was figured out that Edwin Holmes could use pre-existing phone cables and network them to his alarm systems.
 He was the president of this company, launched in 1878.
 This was the most significant development in the world of alarm bells at home.
 He was given the right to use the company’s phone lines.
 Things took more shape as the world was reeling under the post-world war stress.